 Cost benefit analysis

-A range of systematic approaches to strategically assessing the strengths and weaknesses of alternative courses of action, with a view to gauging the optimal balance of benefits that
+A range of systematic approaches to strategically assessing the strengths and weaknesses of alternative courses of action, with a view to gauging the optimal balance of benefits that might be generated against the costs or investment required to obtain such benefits.

 Humanitarian capital

 This concept has two applications: the first is that social protection is best achieved collaboratively when different actors play to their strengths.
 In recent history, this has often meant governments providing public aid and charitable agencies providing different resources, in coexistence with, rather than replacing, government aid.
-The second applies to the moral and practical efficacy of the third sector in facilitating, informing, and accelerating future concerted action.
+The second applies to the moral and practical efficacy of the voluntary sector in facilitating, informing, and accelerating future concerted action.

 Mixed market

 Mixed market typically refers to government provision where providers are from the public and/or private and/or third sectors.

 Oligopoly

+A state of limited competition, in which a market is shared by a small number of organisations.

 Preferential bias

 A cognitive or organisational bias born out of tendencies to interpret ambiguous or complex information in ways that are favourable to their position or interests.
 For example, answering such questions as what has worked to change or reduce harmful behaviours, such as offending, results are often unclear or difficult to precisely pinpoint.
 This can give rise to a tendency to assign positive rather than negative importance to results.

-4

 Utilitarianism

 Utilitarianism is the doctrine that an action is right in so far as it promotes happiness, and that the greatest happiness of the greatest number should be the guiding principle of conduct.